privacybydesign/yivi-iban-issuer/react-cra/README.md

-# Accept a payment examples in React for Payment Element
+# Accept a payment examples in React

 ## How to run locally